neby10/ZooTools-challenge/README.md

         - SeeLeaderboardButton

 ## TODO:
-- MISC.
-    - Buttons
-        - make buttons modular by creating a button component??
-        - change button background color based on which one is active
 - REVIEW CODE TO SIMPLIFY AND IMPLEMENT BETTER CODE MODULARITY WITH COMPONENTS WHERE NECESSARY
 - Finish ReadME
 - Deploy to Netlify when Ready
 - Share with Jorge **(GitHub Repo Link + Netlify App Link)**